 Your Medjugorje Pilgrimage Includes:

-- Round-trip airfare from New York (or an airport of your choice check rates*)
+- Round-trip airfare from New York (or your local airport)

 - Airport Taxes & Fuel Surcharges

 - 7 nights in a modern Pansion/Hotel with private baths

 - Assistance of a professional local guide throughout

 - Sightseeing and admissions fees as per itinerary